Mohinder Suresh: Genesis

-In "Seven Minutes to Midnight", Mohinder returns to India to scatter his father's ashes.
+In "Seven Minutes to Midnight," Mohinder returns to India to scatter his father's ashes.
 He debates whether to return to his job as a college professor.
-His ex-girlfriend Mira invites him to interview for a job at a company doing genetics research where she has just been made a department head.
-However, she says he must not mention his father's research into the evolution of superpowers or consider continuing it.
 Mohinder talks with his mother about her decision to let his father go to the United States to look for people with superhuman abilities.
-She tells him for the first time about his sister, Shanti, who died when she was five and Mohinder was two, which is also mentioned in The Hard Part, in which he tells Molly that he was born a few months too late to save his sister.
+She tells him for the first time about his sister, Shanti, who died when she was five and Mohinder was two.
 Shanti was "special", according to her mother, and their father loved her so much that he was afraid Mohinder would find his love for his son wanting in comparison.
 Mohinder also has a series of prophetic dreams, depicting a young Indian boy who guides him to various scenes showing his parents arguing and showing his father's murder.
 Mohinder later finds a file with a photo of the boy, named Sanjog Iyer, in his father's office.

-In the episode "Homecoming", Mohinder locates Sanjog playing soccer, and questions him about his visions.
+In the episode "Homecoming," Mohinder locates Sanjog playing soccer and questions him about his visions.
 The young boy tells Mohinder that troubled people seek him out in their dreams, not the other way around.
 Sanjog also tells Mohinder that he already has the answers he seeks.
 Mohinder then decides to continue his father's research and accesses his father's computer files, using the password "Shanti".
 The files contain the names of all of the people with superpowers that Chandra Suresh had located.
 Mohinder tells his mother that he plans to return to New York, and that he wants to seek out people with special powers to tell them of their abilities.

 Upon returning to New York, Mohinder began preparations to warn the people on Chandra Suresh's list of Sylar, as a number of those on the list had already been killed by the telekinetic serial killer.
 Shortly after, he received a phone call from Eden.
-Without going into details, she explained to him that she wasn't who he thought she was.
-She said that she was going to explain further after she "made things right" by killing Sylar, who she knew killed Chandra Suresh.
-Eden then hung up on Mohinder.
+She was going to explain everything after she "made things right" by killing Sylar, who she knew killed Chandra Suresh.